 You may be wondering why some golf balls float and others don’t.
 Well, it comes down to if the golf balls are real or not.
 An easy way to test is to see if they float.
 We recommend testing them at home with a bucket of water rather than out on the course, just in case.

 So, do golf balls float?
-Real golf balls don’t float because they are denser than water.
-Fake golf balls float because they are hollow and less dense than the water.
+Real golf balls don’t float especially the top rated golf balls because they are denser than water.
+Fake golf balls float because they are hollow and less dense than water.

 Real Golf Balls Don’t Float